 |Sony A6300 (⇒ lft | rgt)||120 mm||67 mm||49 mm||404 g||400||YES||2016||999||discont.||check|

 |Sony A5100 (⇒ lft | rgt)||110 mm||63 mm||36 mm||283 g||400||no||2014||549||latest||check|

 |Sony A5000 (⇒ lft | rgt)||110 mm||63 mm||36 mm||269 g||420||no||2014||449||discont.||check|

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The 200D was somewhat cheaper (by 8 percent) than the A6000 at launch, but both cameras fall into the same price category.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.